kapil4611/diamondapp/README.md

 - User can see all the diamond details, by clicking on particular product in the homepage.
 - They can add multiple product to the cart and that product can be view in cart page.
 - User can remove diamonds from cart if they want.
-- Persistent storage usage: Carted items are stored in local, so that carted items are still present in the app even after closing the app.
+- Persistent storage usage: Carted items are stored in local, so that carted items are still present in the app even after closing the app and shared preferences is used for local storage.
-- Bloc is used for managing state in the app.
+- State management logic: Bloc is used for managing state in the app.
 - Summary as Total Carat, Total price, average price and average discount of all diamonds in the cart can be view in cart page.
 - They can add multiple product to the cart and that product can be view in cart page.